 A Self-Directed IRA and a Solo 401(k) are both retirement accounts that allow you to invest in traditional and alternative investments.
 Anyone within income can open a Self-Directed IRA.
 However, only those who are self-employed can open a Solo 401(k).

-A Solo 401(k) plan” is an IRS approved retirement plan, which is suited for business owners who do not have any employees, other than themselves and perhaps their spouse.
+A Solo 401k plan is an IRS-approved retirement plan, which is suited for business owners who do not have any employees, other than themselves and their spouse.
 The “one-participant 401(k) plan” or individual 401(k) Plan is not a new type of plan.
 It is a traditional 401k plan covering only one employee.
-Unlike a Traditional IRA, which only allows an individual to contribute $5500 annually or $6500 if the individual is over the age of 50, a Solo 401k Plan offers the Plan participant the ability to contribute up to $61,000 each year.
-Before the Economic Growth and Tax Relief Reconciliation Act of 2001 (EGTRRA) became effective in 2002, there was no compelling reason for an owner-only business to establish a Solo 401(k) Plan because the business owner could generally receive the same benefits by adopting a profit sharing plan or a SEP IRA.
-After 2002, EGTRRA paved the way for an owner only business to put more money aside for retirement and to operate a more cost-effective retirement plan than a Traditional IRA or 401(k) Plan.
+Unlike a Traditional IRA, which only allows an individual to contribute $6,000 annually or $7,000 if the individual is at least age 50, a Solo 401k Plan offers the Plan participant the ability to contribute up to $67,500 each year.

 1. Reach your Maximum Contribution Amount Quicker

 A Solo 401k Plan includes both an employee and profit-sharing contribution option, whereas, a Self-Directed IRA has a much lower annual contribution limit.